AhmedKhaled590/rate-limiter/README.md

 - Type: `Number`
 - Default: `60`
 - Description: The time frame in seconds to check the number of requests.
+- Set to `0` to disable the rate limiter.

 ### maxRequestsPerSecond

 - Type: `Number`
 - Default: `5`
 - Description: The maximum number of requests per second.
+- Set to `0` to disable the rate limiter.

 ### maxRequestsPerFrame

 - Type: `Number`
 - Default: `100`
 - Description: The maximum number of requests per time frame.
+- Set to `0` to disable the rate limiter.

 ### statusCode